 For more info:

 Boscoyo is one of the oldest and largest “coro” prop vendors out there.
 They also sell pixel strips, matrix grids, and many other accessories.
-I’ve bought all of my strips and props from them so-far.
+I’ve bought all of my strips and and many coro props from them.

 Popular source for coro props at reasonable prices, with fast shipping.
-They sell controllers and DIY kits too, but I’ve only bought coro props from them, and they have been very good quality and arrived quickly.
+They sell controllers, pixels, and DIY kits too, but I’ve only bought coro props from them, and they have been very good quality and arrived quickly.

 If you don’t have a 3D printer- these guys print and sell a lot of great mounts and adapters for controller boards, PSUs, and coro props.
 They also sell or give away STL (3D) files for their products and others, and have started selling xLights sequences as-well.
 I’m making fairly extensive use of some of their prop holder prints starting in 2021.